 If you're even more ambitious, you may want to try your hand at building a traditional Zen garden, also known as a Japanese garden.
 Although they may look simple, traditional Zen gardens are very carefully planned gardens and can be deceptively high-maintenance.
 Every element of this kind of garden is symbolic, including the characteristic raked lines of sand, which symbolize water.
 They are primarily meant for meditation and ultimately should evoke a calming atmosphere.
 Their inherent appeal has led to Westernized, do-it-yourself versions that are simplified, smaller and much easier to maintain, though not as highly symbolic.

 Looking for even more dirt on landscaping?
-Explore the links on the next page.
+Explore the links below.

 - Hessayon, D.G.
 "The Rock & Water Garden Expert."
 Sterling Publishing Company, Inc., 1999.
 [Dec.
 5, 2008] http://books.google.com/books?id=CpMsc0ZbYuUC

 - HGTV.
 "Building a Rock Garden."
 Home & Garden Television.
 [Dec.
 5, 2008] http://www.hgtv.com/gl-design-rock/building-a-rock-garden/index.html

 - Larkins, Karen.
 "Zen Garden of Kyoto."
 Smithsonian.com.
 Smithsonian magazine.
 Jan.
 2008.
 [Dec.
 5, 2008] http://www.smithsonianmag.com/travel/lifelist-zen-garden-kyoto.html

 - McGary, Mary Jane.
 "Rock Garden Design and Construction."
 Timber Press, 2003.
 [Dec.
 5, 2008] http://books.google.com/books?id=aHLFIGoERqIC

 - Takayama, Hideko.
 "Serenity Rocks."
 Newsweek.
 Oct.
 14, 2002.